Eversource calls in hundreds of out-of-state crews ahead of nor’easter that could cause power outages

-BOSTON (WHDH) - Eversource has called in hundreds out-of-state utility crews in preparation for a nor’easter that could cause power outages in Massachusetts this weekend.
+HYANNIS, MASS.
+(WHDH) - Eversource has called in hundreds of out-of-state utility crews in preparation for a nor’easter that could cause power outages in Massachusetts this weekend.

 “If you do lose power during the storm, you can count on our crews to be there when you need them,” Eversource added.